tylermaginnis/POCs/README.md

 - [DS0022/TS087.001](./DS0022/TS087.001): Account Discovery Technique
   - This script is designed to demonstrate the Account Discovery technique.
 [Read more](./DS0022/TS087.001/readme.md).

+### Proof of Concept: Network Information Gathering Tool

+This Go program gathers network information from your system and displays it in JSON format.
+It provides details about network interfaces and ARP cache entries.

+- [DS0022/T0846](./DS0022/T0846): Network Information Gathering Tool
+  - This tool retrieves network interface and ARP cache information.
+[Read more](./DS0022/T0846/readme.md).

 ## Contributing

 Please follow the [contribution guidelines](./CONTRIBUTING.md) to propose changes or add new POCs.